mrocklin/thesis/blas-lapack-implementations.md

 ### Analysis

-The development history of BLAS/LAPACK closely mirrors the development history of computational hardware.
-This trend shows no signs of stopping.
-On the contrary, after hitting the power wall architecture development seems to have entered an age of experimentation; BLAS/LAPACK development seem to follow suit with a focus on distributing and scheduling tiled computations.
+The development history of BLAS/LAPACK closely mirrors the development history of computational hardware; hardware developments are closely followed by new BLAS/LAPACK implementations.
+We can expect BLAS/LAPACK development to continue aggressively into the future.
+This is particularly true as architecture development seems to have entered an age of experimentation due to the power wall.
+This architectural limit spurs the growth of parallel architectures; BLAS/LAPACK development seem to follow suit with a focus on distributing and scheduling tiled computations.

 Robust BLAS/LAPACK implementations lag hardware development by several years.
 This lag propagates to scientific codes because so many link to BLAS/LAPACK libraries.
 Accelerating development and introducing hardware flexibility can meaningfully advance performance on mainstream scientific codes.